Tslilon/pdf-reader/README.md

 # PDF Reader and Analysis Tool

-This tool compares the performance of several OCR/PDF reader services and leverages OpenAI's Assistant API to parse extracted text and structure it according to a provided schema.
+This tool compares the performance of several OCR/PDF reader services and leverages Claude and ChatGPT's Assistant API to parse extracted text and structure it according to a provided schema.

 ![alt text](screenshot.png)